Ramona Edelin: Teaching career

-Edelin taught at various institutions after completing college in 1969, including the University of Maryland, Emerson College, and Brandeis University.
-She founded the first African American Studies program at Northeastern University in 1972, a period in time when she is also credited with introducing the term "African American" to the academic community.
-She left Northeastern and started working for the National Urban Coalition in 1977.
+Edelin taught at various institutions after completing college in 1969, including the University of Maryland's European Division, Emerson College, Brandeis University, and Northeastern University.
+At Northeastern, she founded the first African American Studies program under the name of Black studies in 1972, and became department chair when it launched as the Afro-American studies department in 1973.
+It then changed names to African American studies in 1975.
+This period in time is when she is also credited with introducing the term "African American" to the academic community.